Phuks-co/throat/README.md

 ## Setup:

-We recommend using a virtualenv or Pyenv
+We recommend using a virtualenv or Pyenv and setting it up to use Python 3.7 for best compatibility (higher versions might fail to build dependencies).
+See for e.g. [pyenv](https://github.com/pyenv/pyenv) to learn how to install multiple Python versions on your workstation.
+Refer to your virtual environment manager for documentation on selecting specific Python versions.

 1. Install Python dependencies with `pip install -r requirements.txt`
 2. Install Node dependencies with `npm install`